UFAL-DSG/alex-asr/doc/index.rst

-.. alex-asr documentation master file, created by sphinx-quickstart on Mon Nov 16 08:58:43 2015.
+.. dialog-asr documentation master file, created by sphinx-quickstart on Mon Nov 16 08:58:43 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to alex-asr's documentation!
+Welcome to dialog-asr's documentation!
 ====================================

 Contents: